ztobin/-RES-/[Links]/[Android] Udacity Curriculum.md

 # Android Courses @ Udacity

-Includes all Nanodegree & non-Nanodegree courses, structured into a linear curriculum.
+This list includes all Nanodegree & non-Nanodegree courses offered by Udacity for Android development.
+They are arranged based on course prerequisites in order to provide a linear, easy to follow curriculum.

 All courses can be taken for free, although you must sign up for the Nanodegree program if you want to receive the certificate of completion.